Ecumenical Church of St Thomas the Apostle, Simpson, Bucks:

 The East window and altar

-The long Chancel is of the early-14th century.
+The long Chancel is of the early 14th century.
 Its roof was lowered during the extensive renovation works of 1873.
 The window surrounds piercing the north and south walls show clear traces of early-14th century work, whilst a blocked 15th century doorway in the north wall gave access to the former Vestry.
 The entire east wall, including the window, were rebuilt in 1904.
 Of three lights and in the Decorated curvilinear style, this stained-glass window depicts the Ascension of Christ and is the work of Powell and Sons.
-It commemorates Henry William White, who died 29th May, 1921, aged 19 years.
+It commemorates Henry William White, who died 29th May 1921, aged 19 years.
 The reredos is similarly dedicated.

-Two important medieval features survive in the sanctuary; firstly, piercing the north wall is a flat arched aumbry (safe) and piercing the south wall a somewhat worn looking piscina.
+Two important medieval features survive in the sanctuary; firstly, piercing the north wall is a flat arched aumbry (safe), and piercing the south wall a somewhat worn looking piscina.
 Repositioned in the piscina is a broken headstone commemorating William Gale, who died in 1638 and an exceptionally early churchyard stone.
 Fixed to the internal face of the Chancel south wall are various monuments to the Hanmer family, who were Lords of the Manor.
-These range in date from Job Hanmer, died 16th November, 1738, aged 63 years to Arabella Hanmer, died 16th November, 1828, aged 66 years.
-However, the most impressive is the monument commemorating Sir Walden Hanmer, died 20th October, 1783, aged 66 years and Dame Ann his wife.
-It depicts Justice with the scales and is the work of “J. Bacon R.A., Sculptor, London,1789.”
+These range in date from Job Hanmer, died 16th November 1738, aged 63 years, to Arabella Hanmer, died 16th November 1828, aged 66 years.
+However, the most impressive is the monument commemorating Sir Walden Hanmer, died 20th October 1783, aged 66 years, and Dame Ann his wife.
+It depicts Justice with the scales and is the work of “J. Bacon R.A., Sculptor, London, 1789.”

 South Transept <back to top>

-This was formerly the Lady Chapel and is now used asa Vestry.
-The reticulated (fish net) south window which dated from 1300-1350, had to be rebuilt in 1999.
+This was formerly the Lady Chapel and is now used as a Vestry.
+The reticulated (fish net) south window, which dated from 1300–1350, had to be rebuilt in 1999.
 To the left of the altar table is an original piscina and to the right a blocked squint.
-In the north-east corner of the Lady Chapel is a squint (hagioscope) which afforded a view of the Chancel high altar, until blocked by Sir Walden Hanmer’s monument in 1789.
+In the north-east corner of the Lady Chapel is a squint (hagioscope), which afforded a view of the Chancel high altar until blocked by Sir Walden Hanmer’s monument in 1789.
 The curved queen-post roof trusses are of 17th century date.

 North Transept <back to top>

 Formerly the North Chapel, this now functions as the kitchen and toilets.
 In the kitchen is a fine trefoil arched piscina of 14th century date and piercing the east wall is a 15th century doorway which gave access to the former Vestry.
-The north wall is pierced by an original three light reticulated window of 1300-1350.
+The north wall is pierced by an original three-light reticulated window of 1300–1350.
 To its left is a blocked squint.
 As with the South Transept, there are curved queen-post roof trusses of 17th century date.

 South Porch <back to top>

-Later than the Nave and of limestone with some red brick patching up, the South Porch dates from the late-15th or early-16th century.
+Later than the Nave and of limestone with some red brick patching up, the South Porch dates from the late 15th or early 16th century.
 The two-centred archway rests on weathered capitals and has weathered head-stops.
 The blocked west window shows earlier reused tracery.
 Above the archway is a badly weathered limestone scratch dial, with sockets for the former iron gnomon.

 The Former Vestry <back to top>

 The former Vestry, which dated from the 15th century, stood between the east wall of the North Transept and the north wall of the Chancel.
 It was demolished in the 19th century.
-In 1989, during re-ordering works at St Thomas Church, the Milton Keynes Archaeology Unit excavated part of the original floor of the Vestry which consisted of glazed floor tiles of Little Brickhill type dating from the 15th century.
+In 1989, during re-ordering works at St Thomas’ Church, the Milton Keynes Archaeology Unit excavated part of the original floor of the Vestry which consisted of glazed floor tiles of Little Brickhill type dating from the 15th century.

 Dedication of the Church <back to top>

 The church has been dedicated to St Thomas the Apostle at least since 1847.
 His feast day is celebrated on 21st December b by the Church of England.
-However, in a will dated 20th April, 1485 (reign of Richard III), John Browne, the cousin of Edmund Lord Grey (Lord of the Manor), included a request to be buried in the cemetery of the Church of St Nicholas at “Seveneston.”
+However, in a will dated 20th April 1485 (reign of Richard III), John Browne, the cousin of Edmund Lord Grey (Lord of the Manor), included a request to be buried in the cemetery of the Church of St Nicholas at “Seveneston.”
 Alas, we do not know when the name was changed.
 It may have been in 1535 or 1536 at the Reformation of Henry VIII c.
 Efforts to revive the dedication of St Nicholas in 1929 were to no avail!
-Note the stained glass, dated 1931, in the 14th century Nave north window, which depicts St Nicholas!
+Note the stained glass, dated 1931, in the 14th century Nave north window, which depicts St Nicholas.
 His feast day is celebrated on 6th December by the Church of England.
 St Nicholas, who was Bishop of Myra in Turkey, died in c.
-A.D.326.
+AD 326.
 He is a patron of bankers and money-lenders, sailors, travellers and children.
 He is also the figure behind ‘Santa Claus’, the proper name of Father Christmas, who brings gifts to children.

 Notes added 2022 – 2023 <back to top>

 b The feast day of St Thomas was moved by the Common Worship calendar of the Church of England to 3rd July, which is when the church now celebrates its patronal festival.
+St Thomas is the patron saint of architects and an important saint for Christians in India and Sri Lanka.

 A map of Simpson from 1880 showing St Nicholas church A map of Simpson from 1919 showing St Thomas church